kwabenasapong/openpldoc/manual/source/projector.rst

 access).
 The PIN setting here is ONLY used if the projector has a "PJLink access code" or "PJLink PIN" setting.

+For information on what the fields are, you can click on :guilabel:`Help` button for some information about what is expected for each field.

-Once you are done entering the new information, click on "Save" to save the entry and add it to the projector manager list.
+Once you are done entering the new information, click on :guilabel:`Save` to save the entry and add it to the projector manager list.
+If you decide to not add a new entry, click the :guilabel:`Cancel` button to close the dialog without saving.

 Congratulations, you now have your first projector entry in the list and ready for control.

 |projector_manager_list|